 Small businesses are the lifeblood of the economy.
-Small businesses make up the majority of businesses in the United States and employ about half of public sector workers.
-So, obviously small businesses are quite important.
+Small businesses make up the majority of businesses in the United States and employ about half of the public sector workers.
+So, obviously, small businesses are quite important.
 There are many instruments for the success of small business.
 For now, we’re going to focus on social media and small businesses.

-With so many people now active on social medias, they are a great target for advertising, which can be done in a variety of ways.
+With so many people now active on social media, they are a great target for advertising, which can be done in a variety of ways.
 Luckily for business owners or operators, social media is cheap and easy to utilize and their intentions have the capability to reach a mass number of people.
-Much of this article will be oriented towards the use of Facebook to advance your company, but don’t let that deter you from other social medias.
-Twitter, Google, Yelp, etc. are great alternatives that many companies benefit from.
+Much of this article will be oriented towards the use of Facebook to advance your company, but don’t let that deter you from other social media Twitter, Google, Yelp, etc. are great alternatives that many companies benefit from.

 Invite your personal friends to like your business’s page